Door Kickers 2: Task Force North

 Door Kickers 2: Task Force North is a real-time tactics video game developed and published by KillHouse Games for Microsoft Windows and macOS.
 It is the sequel to the 2014 video game Door Kickers, featuring similar overall gameplay with various fundamental improvements.
-Set in the fictional Middle Eastern country of Nowheraki, Door Kickers 2 has the player command special forces and paramiltary units in counterinsurgency operations against terrorist groups threatening the region's stability.
+Set in the fictional Middle Eastern country of Nowheraki, Door Kickers 2 has the player command special forces and paramilitary units in counterinsurgency operations against an insurgency threatening the region's stability.

 Door Kickers 2 was released in early access on November 3, 2020, and was fully released on February 10, 2025, to generally positive reviews.

 Gameplay

-A gameplay screenshot depicting four Rangers moving to clear a level in real-time based on their assigned paths.
+A gameplay screenshot of four Rangers moving to clear a level in real-time, based on their assigned paths.
 This level includes off-screen sniper support and a hostage that must be rescued from a timed execution, both of which only appear in certain levels.

 Door Kickers 2 combines elements of strategy games and tactical shooters and is presented from a 3D top-down perspective, providing a full view of each level.

 The core gameplay in Door Kickers 2 is similar to that of its predecessor.
 In each level, players select the unit and troopers they wish to deploy, plan each trooper's movement pathing and actions to whatever degree they please, and send the troopers to follow their assigned paths in real-time with the option to alter the plan by adding new routes and actions where desired.
 Troopers engage enemies and reveal fog of war-obscured areas in their line of sight as they follow their paths, can be angled to look in certain directions (briefly, centered on one point, or rigidly in one direction), and can be set to hold their position until ordered, until visible enemies are clear, or until one of four "go orders" is activated by the player.
-Troopers themselves can be customized with different weapons and equipment that have varying effects both actively in use and passively on the trooper's combat effectiveness, which can be unlocked with stars acquired from completing levels.
-Campaigns—divided into linear "Operations" and randomly-generated "Tours of Duty" with selectable levels—are also available in which players complete levels over several in-game "days" while dealing with persistent trooper injuries and optional permadeath, with "battle honors" acquired from completing campaigns that can be used to unlock unique weapons and equipment.
+Troopers themselves can be equipped with different weapons and equipment that have varying active and passive effects on the trooper's combat effectiveness, which can be unlocked with stars acquired from completing levels.
+Campaigns, divided into linear "Operations" and randomly-generated "Tours of Duty" with selectable levels, are also available, in which players complete levels over several in-game "days" while dealing with persistent trooper injuries and optional permadeath, with "battle honors" acquired from completing campaigns that can be used to unlock unique weapons and equipment.